Group that advises gov't watchdog is disbanded, members say

 Continue Reading Below

-Bureau officials told the 25 members of the Consumer Advisory Board on Wednesday morning that they will be replaced and the board will be reconstituted, according to two of board members who were on a morning conference call.
-An email on behalf of Mulvaney was also sent to board members telling them that their services were no longer required.
+Bureau officials told the 25 members of the Consumer Advisory Board on Wednesday that they will be replaced and the board will be reconstituted, according to two of board members who were on a morning conference call.
+An email to board members on behalf of Acting Director Mick Mulvaney confirmed the actions.

-"Everyone on the board has been fired," said Judith Fox, a professor at Notre Dame Law School who sat on the board for three years.
+"Everyone on the board has been fired," said Judith Fox, a professor of consumer law at Notre Dame Law School who sat on the board for three years.

+The law that created the CFPB mandates that bureau officials meet with the advisory board at least twice a year.
+But the meetings have repeatedly been cancelled under Mulvaney, who has steered the bureau in a more industry-friendly direction since taking charge late last year.

-The advisory board, under the Obama administration, acted as a group of experts CFPB officials could talk with about coming trends or proposed regulation.
+The advisory board, under the Obama administration, acted as a group of experts bureau officials could talk with about economic issues, trends in the industry or the bureau's proposed regulations.
 It is basically the only group of outside experts that the CFPB director is required to interact with by law.

 The board will be reconstituted in the fall, Fox said.
 None of the current members of the board will be eligible to apply.
-Members of two other boards that also provide outside expertise would also be replaced.
+Members of two other boards that also provide outside expertise would also be reconstituted as well.

-There had been murmurings about the fate of the consumer advisory board for weeks.
-Under the law that created the CFPB, the board is required to meet twice a year.
-But the meetings have repeatedly been cancelled under Mulvaney.
+Advertisement

 Under Obama appointee Richard Cordray, the board would meet two to three times a year for at least a couple of days.
 The most Mulvaney ever committed to, according to board members, was a 20-minute phone call.

-Advertisement

 A two-day meeting originally scheduled for Wednesday and Thursday of this week was cancelled.

+On the conference call, Mulvaney political appointee Anthony Welcher told board members that the bureau was looking for more diversity among its members and looking for ways to save money.
+But now-former board members say those arguments are misleading.
+The board's cost was several hundred thousand dollars, according to bureau officials, compared to the bureau's estimated budget for 2018 of $630.4 million, Several members including Max Levchin, founder and CEO of financial services company Affirm, offered to pay their own travel costs if there were concerns.

+Along with consumer groups and academics, the board was made up of representatives from big financial companies like Citigroup, Mastercard, and Pennsylvania-based bank PNC.

 Ken Sweet covers banks and the Consumer Financial Protection Bureau for The Associated Press.
 Follow him on Twitter at @kensweet.